 Parents should understand that the initial early recovery period brings several challenges for the individual struggling with drug and alcohol addiction.
 Those first few days, weeks and months can be difficult, and having the right support system and care in a qualified facility makes all the difference.

-Finding a holistic mental health treatment center that meets the individual needs of your son increases the odds for his successful recovery.
+Finding a holistic mental health treatment center that meets the individual needs of your child increases the odds for their successful recovery.
 Some guests have an easier time than others letting go of risky and addictive behaviors.
-Whether it comes quickly or he needs a little more help, Reflections Recovery Center has the available resources to meet your son’s needs.
+Whether it comes quickly, or they need a little more help, Reflections Recovery Center has the available resources to meet your child’s needs.